warbe-maker/VBA-Component-Management/README.md

 | auto&#8209;open&nbsp;not&nbsp;setup| When the [_Add-in folder_](#compmans-default-files-and-folders-environment) is de-configured (no folder is selected when with 'Configure') a setup auto-open is removed |

 ### Common Components
-#### The concept of "hosted"
+#### The concept of "hosted" Common Components
-The idea behind is that it is impractical to provide a complete test environment with in a VB-Project using a component declared common.
+A _VB-Component_ considered common for _VB-Projects_ is preferably developed and maintained in a dedicated Workbook last but not least because this allows a dedicated regression test environment .
 The consequence: When a used component has a valuable common quality it is copied into a dedicated (hosting) Workbook where it "lives" from then on.
 The conclusion: A ***true*** Common Component is one hosted, i.e. developed, maintained and (regression) tested in a dedicated Workbook.
 It looks like an avoidable effort but on the long run it pays off for a professional VB-Project development.
 See also the blog post [Common VBA Components][7].
 #### The service
 The initial intention for the development of CompMan was to keep _Common&nbspComponent_ up-to-date in all VB-Projects using them.
 To achieve this the _Export Service_ maintains hosted _Raw&nbsp;Common&nbsp;Components_ with a [_Revision Number_](#the-revision-number) as a copy of the _Export&nbsp;File_ in a [Common-Components](#compmans-default-files-and-folders-environment) folder.
 The _Update-Outdated-Common-Components_ service checks for serviced Workbook whether a _Used&nbsp;Common&nbsp;Component_ is outdated and displays an update dialog, also allowing to display the code difference by means of WinMerge ([WinMerge English][4], [WinMerge German][5].